Young Playwrights in Process

 - A selection of top scorers from all submissions are invited to this one day workshop to learn more from a professional playwright.
 All Next Level participants are invited to re-submit their plays for semi-finals.

-- The top 6 plays, including both middle and high school, will be invited to further develop their scripts with IRT professionals as well as getting an opportunity to have their play read by professional actors.
+- The top 6 plays, including both middle and high school, will be invited to further develop their scripts with IRT professionals as well as hear their play read by professional actors.
 All semi-finalists are invited to re-submit their plays for finals.

 - The two winning plays, one middle school and one high school, will be presented with a public reading by professional actors.
 Excerpts from the select semi-finalist scripts will also be presented.

-Please note that to be eligible for semi-finals and finals, students MUST be available on November 16-17 and December 15.
+Please note that to be eligible for semi-finals and finals, students MUST be available for all scheduled workshops and events.

 Special Offer for teachers!